Mawlynnong: Demographics

-As of 2019, Mawlynnong had 900 residents.
-As of 2014, there are about 95 households in Mawlynnong.
+In 2026, its population numbers 600 residents, whereas in 2019, Mawlynnong had 900 residents.
+As of 2014, there were about 95 households in Mawlynnong.
 The literacy rate is 90%.
 Agriculture is the chief occupation of the local population, with betel nut being the main crop.
 During summers, one can find pineapples and lychees which are then exported to the nearby regions as well.

 The people residing in the community are Khasi people.
 The population mostly follow Christianity, and the village has three churches.

-Matrilineal Society
+Matrilineal society

 As is the tradition of the Khasi people, Mawlynnong property and wealth are passed from the mother to the youngest of her daughters, who also keeps the mother's surname.